 IAMnet includes the accountability mechanisms of multilateral development banks.
 Participation in IAMnet allows for exchange of IAM good practices and strengthening of collaboration on institutional accountability and compliance.

-CEIU works with the OECD DAC Network on Development Evaluation (EvalNet), an international forum of evaluation managers and specialists from development co-operation ministries and agencies in OECD DAC member countries and multilateral development institutions.
-EvalNet has had an instrumental role in developing key international norms and standards for development evaluation, and supports collaboration and communication of evaluation findings.
+In December 2022, AIIB became an International Institution Observer of the OECD DAC Network on Development Evaluation (EvalNet).
+EvalNet is an international forum of evaluation managers and specialists from development co-operation ministries and agencies in OECD DAC member countries and multilateral development institutions.
+EvalNet supports collaboration and communication of evaluation findings and has had an instrumental role in developing key international norms and standards for development evaluation.
+These are reflected in AIIB’s Learning and Evaluation Policy (2021).
+CEIU continues to participate in EvalNet-related activities, including its annual and other meetings, and those of the COVID-19 Global Evaluation Coalition.

 AIIB participates in the Conference of International Investigators, “a forum for investigators of international organizations to exchange ideas, discuss integrity issues, address challenges in fighting fraud and corruption, receive new developments and share leading practices.”